varun-mnvzhi/varun.selfhost.tv/_pages/contactme.md

 [//]: # (Here you can write the content of the page in markdown.)

-Reach out to me and let's create something amazing together.
+Reach out to me and let’s create something amazing together.

-<h2>Drop me an email</h2>
+{: md_center}

 <form class="cf">
   <div class="half left cf">
     <input type="text" id="input-name" placeholder="Name">